 A will is a specialized document, which should preferably be drawn up by an expert like an attorney, trust company etc. The information is merely to inform the user of this site about some basic aspects of wills.
 If you die without a will, your estate will devolve in terms of the rules of intestate succession.

 The purpose of the Guardian’s Fund is to protect the funds of minors, persons lacking legal competence and capacity, known or unknown, absent as well as untraceable heirs.
-The current interest rate in the Guardians Fund is 9%
+The 2020/2021 interest rate for the Guardians Fund is 5%

 The administration of trusts is governed by the provisions of the Trust Property Control Act no 57/1988.
 There are two types of trust, e.g. an inter-vivos trust and a testamentary trust.